-For the purpose of the resolution above and the application of the recommendations of the 2018 Corporate Governance Code, the term "strategically important subsidiaries" at the date of the resolution refers to Eni International BV and Versalis SpA103.
+For the purpose of the resolution above and the application of the Recommendations of the Corporate Governance Code, the term "subsidiaries with strategic importance" at the date of the resolution refers to Eni International BV and Versalis SpA.

-For the purposes of the same resolution, by "definition of the fundamental lines of the organizational structure of the Company, of the companies of strategic importance and of the group" we mean: (i) establishment/modification, of a substantial nature, of organizational structures reporting directly to the Chief Executive Officer or the Chairman (including the positions of General Manager, the organizational units responsible for the internal control and risk management system, as well as corporate governance); (ii) the definition/modification of a substantial nature, of models of organizational structures of reference for subsidiaries with regard to the internal control and risk management system and corporate governance.
+For the purposes of the same resolution, by "establishing the basic guidelines of the organizational structure of the Company, of the subsidiaries with strategic importance and of the group" we mean: (i) establishment/modification, of a substantial nature, of organizational structures reporting directly to the Chief Executive Officer or the Chairman (including the positions of General Manager, the organizational units responsible for the Internal Control and Risk Management System, as well as corporate governance); (ii) the definition/modification of a substantial nature, of models of organizational structures of reference for subsidiaries with regard to the Internal Control and Risk Management System and corporate governance.

-The Chief Executive Officer is identified as the Director in charge of establishing and maintaining an effective internal control and risk management system.
+The Chief Executive Officer is identified as the Director in charge of establishing and maintaining an effective Internal Control and Risk Management System.